L3GEND-AI/L3GEND-AI/README.md

 - 👋 Hi, I’m @L3GEND-AI
 - 👀 I’m interested in Big Brain Moves
-- 🌱 I’m currently learning C#, HTML, JavaScript, Python
+- 🌱 I’m currently learning C#, TypeScript, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.
 If you interested you can contact me by gmail - null